 The Head (or a nominated deputy) will investigate the concern, speaking to the person who raised the concern, the individual involved, and any witnesses.
-Consultation with the LADO may be triggered by local thresholds for action or any doubt as to whether a low-level concern meets the harm threshold.
+Consultation with the LADO may be triggered by local thresholds for action (see the school's Safeguarding Policy para 6.11.4) or any doubt as to whether a low-level concern meets the harm threshold.
+The Legal Department at Trust Office should be notified of low level concerns referred to the LADO, and can provide advice if needed.
 The action to be taken will be determined by and proportionate to the nature of the incident, whether the report can be substantiated and whether any pattern of behaviour appears to be emerging.
 Support will be offered where appropriate and where needed to enable the member of staff in question to correct their behaviour in future.